 The Fashiongton Post: Working with so many celebrities and fashion people is such a huge dream of many young photographers who only started their career.
 What do you consider as the basic priorities in your job?

 Vincent Peters: I think you need to have a clear vision of men and woman you can apply in different light or conditions.
-A photographer is looking for something you need to be aware of what that is when u walk in for a shoot.
+A photographer is looking for something you need to be aware of what that is when you walk in for a shoot.

 F.P.: Tell us about the fundamental commencement of your course line as the photographer?